klu0926/ac-missing-list/README.md

 # Missing List
-This is for personal educational use only.
+This is for personal educational use only. <br>
-A fictional missing person site, created with the help of [Random User Generator](https://randomuser.me/) click [Github Page](https://klu0926.github.io/ac-missing-list/) here
+A fictional missing person site, created with the help of [Random User Generator](https://randomuser.me/).<br>
+click [Github Page](https://klu0926.github.io/ac-missing-list/) here

 ## Screenshot